bzhanglab/GISTIC2_example/README.md

 ```
 ## Note:
 *-b* specify the output directory, you need to mkdir it before you run this command.

-*-seg* is the segment-level SCNA input; refer to the example to see the format
+*-seg* is the segment-level SCNA input; refer to the example to see the format.

-*-refgene* is the reference file telling the tool the locations of genes, choose according to how your segment-level data were generated (hg38 or hg19)
+*-refgene* is the reference file telling the tool the locations of genes, choose according to how your segment-level data were generated (hg38 or hg19).

-*-ta* and *-td* specify the threshold to call SCNA, the default setting is 0.1; however, I found 0.3 is more likely to be true according to the communcation with biologist
+*-ta* and *-td* specify the threshold to call SCNA, the default setting is 0.1; however, I found 0.3 is more likely to be true according to the communcation with biologists.

-Finally, leave all other parameters as the default setting
+Finally, leave all other parameters as the default setting.

 ## Output:
-all_data_by_genes.txt is the gene-level SCNA log2 ratio
+*all_data_by_genes.txt* is the gene-level SCNA log2 ratio
-all_thresholded_by_gene.txt is the gene-level SCNA integer call. -1/1: shallow SCNA; -2/2: deep SCNA
+*all_thresholded_by_gene.txt* is the gene-level SCNA integer call. -1/1: shallow SCNA; -2/2: deep SCNA

 ## Contact
 Chen Huang (ibphuangchen@gmail.com)